 A database is defined in the legislation as "a collection of independent works, data or other materials which are arranged in a systematic or methodical way and are individually accessible by electronic or other means."

 This is a wide definition which will cover traditional mailing lists and lists of customers as well as telephone directories, encyclopedias and card indexes, whether held electronically or in paper form.
-There is however a distinction to be drawn between a database and its individual components, which may or may not be protected in their own right separately from any protection afforded to the database as a whole.
+There is however a distinction to be drawn between a database and its individual components.
+Database right protects the collection of data, not its constituent elements.
+These elements may or may not be protected in their own right separately from any protection afforded to the database as a whole.

 Any software which is used in the making or operation of a database is specifically excluded from protection as a database, software instead generally being protected by copyright as a literary work.
 Nevertheless, as software is often developed in modular form, it is possible that in some cases a collection of software modules may attract protection as a database.
 Also, some elements of a computer program (for example, on screen look up tables which users may search in order to find information) may constitute a database.

-Provided a set of data comes within the definition of a database, it will qualify for protection in its own right under the Regulations (irrespective of whether it benefits from protection under copyright) if there has been a "substantial investment" in obtaining, verifying or presenting the contents of the database.
+Provided a set of data comes within the definition of a database, it will qualify for protection in its own right under the Regulations (irrespective of whether it benefits from protection under copyright) if there has been a "substantial investment" in obtaining, verifying or presenting the contents of the database (the "Database Right").